Photo Gallery: 22 Designer Bedrooms

 In designer Karen Cole's bedroom, a large kilim-upholstered ottoman, layered atop a graphic Madeline Weinrib area rug, brings the home's eclectic feel upstairs.

-In Cole’s guest bedroom, antique twin beds loaded up with brightly patterned throw pillows offer an inviting spot to curl up and read, but can be made up as guest beds within minutes.
-Bold art and antique rugs contribute to a space that’s as cosy and useful for Cole as it is for her guests.
+An old apothecary cabinet in designer Karen Cole’s guest bedroom opens up in several ways, including a drop-leaf desk.
+Antique twin beds loaded up with brightly patterned throw pillows offer an inviting spot to curl up and read, but can be made up as guest beds within minutes.
+Bold art and antique rugs contribute to a space that’s as cosy and useful for Karen as it is for her guests.

 In designer Theresa Casey’s bedroom, textured velvet wallpaper, a butterscotch silk headboard, fringed curtains and a Chinese silk brocade duvet transform the space into an embracing haven.
 The bowed legs of the mirror-topped bedside table provide visual breathing space.